hero media

 Best for: Med-inspired drinks and food

-One of the earliest venues offering a rooftop bar experience, Perth favourite The Standard has recently undergone an evolution.
-After a decade of Southeast Asian inspiration, the venue has entered a new era honouring the European charm of Northbridge with a Mediterranean-inspired menu and charming med-inspired space.
+One of the earliest venues offering a rooftop bar experience, Perth favourite The Standard offers European charm in the heart of Northbridge with a Mediterranean-inspired menu and charming med-inspired space.
 Set on top of a shipping container, the venue’s rooftop deck is by no means the highest in the city, but the lush and rustic terrace still offers some fantastic views over the city skyline.

 Address: 28 Roe Street, Northbridge